Gerald Richard Barnes

-Gerald Richard Barnes (born June 22, 1945) is an American prelate of the Roman Catholic Church who served as bishop of the Diocese of San Bernardino in California from 1996 to 2020 and as an auxiliary bishop of San Bernardino from 1992 to 1996.
+Gerald Richard Barnes (born June 22, 1945) is an American Catholic prelate who served as Bishop of San Bernardino in California from 1996 to 2020 and as an auxiliary bishop from 1992 to 1996.

 Biography

-Gerald Barnes was born on June 22, 1945, in Phoenix, Arizona, to George and Aurora Barnes.
+Barnes was born on June 22, 1945, in Phoenix, Arizona, to George and Aurora Barnes.
 In 1946, the family moved to the Boyle Heights area of Los Angeles.
 The family opened a grocery store, where he and his siblings worked in their spare time.
 Barnes attended public schools for his primary education, then graduated from Theodore Roosevelt High School in Los Angeles.

 Barnes entered California State University, Los Angeles, graduating in 1967 with a Bachelor of Political Science degree.
 He then attended seminaries in St. Louis, Missouri, Dayton, Ohio and Assumption Seminary in San Antonio, Texas.

 Priesthood

 On December 20, 1975, Barnes was ordained to the priesthood as St. Timothy Church in San Antonio, Texas, for the Archdiocese of San Antonio by Archbishop Francis Furey.
 In 1989, he was named by the Vatican as an honorary prelate with the title of monsignor.
 He also served as rector of Assumption Seminary.